Why we measure this

 Indigenous people represent approximately 27 per cent of the forestry sector workforce in Saskatchewan, which is by far the largest of any province.

 What we are doing

 The annual allowable cut allocated to Indigenous businesses indicates the level of economic involvement and benefits derived from the forestry sector by Indigenous people.
-Two of the five major sawmills in Saskatchewan (NorSask Forest Products and L&M Wood Products) are owned and operated by Indigenous companies.
+Two of the four major sawmills in Saskatchewan (NorSask Forest Products and L&M Wood Products) are owned and operated by Indigenous companies.
 NorSask Forest Products, located in Meadow Lake, is the largest First Nations-owned sawmill in Canada.
 Indigenous allocations dropped slightly from 2019 to 2020 because the annual allowable cut (AAC) declined during the same period due to major forest fires, which disproportionately impacted certain Indigenous allocation holders.